 {\textbf{The invariant manifold}}

-We project the three-dimensional coordinates $(x_1,x_2,y)$ to the plane $x_1Ox_2$ to better understand the input dataset and the prediction dynamics in Fig.~$\ref{3B snap}$.
-Similar to Example \ref{2dexam}, we present the evolution of trajectories in distribution.
-Fig.~$\ref{3B snap}$ shows that the distribution of values of the fast variable $y$ becomes much smoother at $NT = 40$ and is close to those of the former time steps.
+We project the three-dimensional coordinates $(x_1,x_2,y)$ to the plane $x_1Ox_2$ to better understand the input dataset and the prediction dynamics in {Fig.~$\ref{3B snap}$}.
+Similar to Example \ref{2dexam}, we present the evolution of trajectories in distribution. {Fig.~$\ref{3B snap}$} shows that the distribution of values of the fast variable $y$ becomes much smoother at $NT = 50$ and is close to those of the former time steps.
+The mean absolute errors of $y$ values between two adjacent snapshots are $0.206738$, $0.070837$, $0.026578$, $0.015885$ for $NT = 10$ and $20$, $NT = 20$ and $30$, $NT = 30$ and $40$, $NT = 40$ and $50$ separately.
 That means the sample paths are on or near the invariant manifold and the original system can be reduced based on the invariant manifold.
-The approximated invariant manifold, which has the form $\hat{h}(x_1,x_2)=0.0009-0.0015x_1-0.1246x_1x_2$, is calculated by the snapshot at $NT = 40$.\\
+The approximated invariant manifold, which has the form $\hat{Y}(x_1,x_2)=-0.0009-0.2457x_1-0.0012x_2$, is calculated by the snapshot at $NT = 50$.\\

 {\textbf{The reduced dynamics}}